BROAD EXPERIENCE SERVING AS CHIEF LEGAL ADVISORS TO PUBLIC AGENCIES

 We provide ongoing and interim city attorney and general counsel services for local governments seeking to have those services provided by a law firm.

-For those public agencies with “in-house” legal counsel, we offer specialized legal services as needed on complex, discrete government law issues that arise from time-to-time.
-We frequently provide in-house city attorneys, county counsel and general counsel with our independent legal analyses and risk assessments of complex constitutional or statutory questions.
+For public agencies with “in-house” legal counsel, we offer specialized legal services as needed on complex, discrete government law issues that arise from time-to-time.
+We frequently provide in-house city attorneys, county counsel and general counsel with independent legal analyses, legal opinion letters and risk assessments of complex constitutional or statutory questions.

 Whether we act as a local government’s chief legal advisor or special counsel, our general government advice services include:

-- Charter amendments, ballot measures, ordinances and resolutions
+- Charter amendments, ballot measures, ordinances, resolutions, and other legislative efforts

 - Brown Act, Public Records Act, sunshine legislation and other laws governing local government decision-making and operations